webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 Problem
 Large lists are culprits of slow React apps.

+Solutions
-Using a techique called windowing or virtualization which only renders the list items based on viewport (part where the user sees).
+**Using a techique called windowing or virtualization (such as react-window) which only renders the list items based on viewport (part where the user sees).**

 ### Offload heavy computation renderings
 Problem
 Heavy computations uses more computer resources to execute which obviously can slow down any application.

+Solutions
-Delegate the intensive workload to web workers which can work parallel.
+**Delegate the intensive workload to web workers which can work in parallel.**

 Optimize the algorithm with more efficient time or space complexity.
 Time and space complexity is a process of making code more efficient in terms of execution speed (time) and memory storage (space).